 Corelle Profile: Old Town Blue (1972)

-Although matching ovenware & nesting bowls were never made in Old Town Blue, when Homestead was launched in 1976 it was touted as the perfect companion.
+Although matching ovenware & nesting bowls were never offered in Old Town Blue, when Homestead launched in 1976 it was touted as the perfect companion.
 Company literature states: "For an especially warm table setting, Homestead is right at home with Old Town Blue Corelle Livingware."
-Homestead was discontinued late 1980 or early 1981.

 Homestead 441, Old Town Blue 10 oz bowl.